-PRAXIS 15 Holder: Forever After 119 responsible for curating the storehouse from which Meisonnier's objects are drawn, they have left the scene, and we hear their voices only from a great distance.
+responsible for curating the storehouse from which Meisonnier's objects are drawn, they have left the scene, and we hear their voices only from a great distance.
 Architecture now, like the Rococo, is a sphere of total coherence that encloses without limit, a vast region "populated by things of which we have always been aware."
 Whether this condition will persist indefinitely is anybody's guess, but, from an interior vantage, it is only reasonable to plan on it lasting forever.

 Although this architecture has accurately chosen to name itself every kind of "post-", this is not the "post" that seeks "dislocations" away from convention, autonomy, or new forms of instability.
-13 Those projects of the 20th century are now 13 To borrow one of Peter Eisenman's favorite words.
+Those projects of the 20th century are now of primitive huts, simple trabeated stacks, and barely-processed objects posing as monoliths and infrastructure.

-contents of the disciplinary inventory re-declare the terms of inhabitation.
-This is a manual task, surveying a "shattered" world "to build a new one out of its very elements: solid, three-dimensional bodies ..."
-Architecture must "go into the quarry, so to speak, to get the blocks for a new structure ... but in putting those blocks together [it will] resume, to some extent, the devices" and ends of its predecessors.
-14 We can see this already in the early work of the forever after, which is full of primitive huts, simple trabeated stacks, and barely-processed objects posing as monoliths and infrastructure.
 Whether this nascent effort succeeds or fails depends upon how rapidly it demonstrates a capacity to formulate propositions about its own efficacies.
 In other words, the new eccentricity of construction must be paired with new formulations of architecture's powers.
 To find these, we need only convince ourselves they are already here.